OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2017-06-22-vps-rails-and-wordpress-hosting.md

     server_name  localhost;
     passenger_enabled on;
     rails_env development;
-    root /var/www/winnipegelection/public;
+    root /var/www/railsapp/public;
 }
 ```

-Note that the folder you specific for the `root` must point to the `public` folder of the app you cloned into the `/var/www/` folder.
+Note that the folder you specific for the `root` must point to the `public` folder of a Rails app you've install in your `/var/www/` folder.
 If you've mapped your droplet to a domain, replace `localhost` with the name of your domain.

 You'll also want to configure your Rails app to use MySQL using the credentials you created above.
 And don't forget to run your migrations!